08615999961401

 Time: 2026-01-04

-Unlike conventional AC or DC motors that rotate continuously, stepper motors move in discrete angular increments called steps.
-Each electrical pulse sent from the controller creates a precise mechanical movement.
+Unlike conventional AC or DC motors that rotate continuously after power is applied, a stepper motor rotates in small controlled angular movements called steps.
+Each pulse sent from the controller produces a predictable amount of shaft rotation.

 Complete Technical Resource: